Pyjalal/Contact_Management/README.md

 3. How to Compile
 -----------------
-Use the provided build command or manually compile:
+Use the provided build command to compile: